kaivalyagnik/ml-practice-portfolio/README.md

 Welcome to my **Machine Learning Practice Portfolio** — a curated collection of end-to-end projects across various regression and classification problems.

 Each dataset project includes:
-- 📃 A README with problem statement and evaluation metrics
+- 📃 A problem statement and evaluation metrics
 - 📊 Model training and testing results
 - 🔍 Key takeaways and insights